Loo0D/atn-xml-convert/README.md

 ./atn-xml-convert -x profiles.xml -o ~/Desktop/mySettings.toml
 ```

-**WARNING** : by default, the TOML file will have units as they are in the "raw" profiles.xml file, which is to say metric.
+**NOTE** : by default, the TOML file will have units as they are in the "raw" profiles.xml file, which is to say metric.
 If you want your converted TOML file to have imperial units, set the appropriate flags: `-yards` (zero distance) and/or `-fps` (muzzle velocity) and/or `-inches` (sight height) as follows:

 ```shell
 ./atn-xml-convert -x profiles.xml -o ~/Desktop/profiles.toml -yards -fps -inches # everything is in imperial units